Lu Zhao

 Zhao Lu is an Associate Professor of Global China Studies at NYU Shanghai and a Global Network Associate Professor in the Faculty of Arts and Science at NYU.
 He earned his PhD from the University of Pennsylvania, where he studied Chinese intellectual and cultural history.
 Before joining NYU Shanghai, he was a Research Scholar at the Max Planck Institute for the History of Science (2017–2018) and a research fellow at the International Consortium for Research in the Humanities (IKGF), at the University of Erlangen-Nuremberg (2013–2017).

 Collaborating with IKGF and the Max Planck Institute for the History of Science, Zhao Lu also studies the history of divination as technical knowledge.
-He has co-authored with Constance A. Cook Stalk Images: A Newly Discovered Alternative to the Book of Changes.
-From the perspective of history of science and technology, the book shows how people in the 3rd century CE took elements such as the trigrams from the Book of Changes, and used them to develop a divinatory method fundamentally different from the Book of Changes itself.
+He has co-authored with Brandon Dotson and Constance A. Cook Dice and Gods on the Silk Road: Chinese Buddhist Dice Divination in Transcultural Context, and with Constance A. Cook Stalk Divination: A Newly Discovered Alternative to the I Ching.
 He also works with Michael Lackner as a general editor of the IKGF Handbook Series of Prognostication and Predication in China with Brill Press.

 Select Publications